29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/post-cov/inital-plan/post-cov-decide.typ

     (name: "Compactness"),
     (name: "Weight"),
   ),
- ("\n\n\nLady Brown Inspired Design (18522R) \n\n\n", 3, 4, 2),
+ ("\n\n\nTwo bar mech \n\n\n", 3, 4, 2),
- ("\n\n\nDirect Mech Inspired Design (1028A)\n\n\n", 3, 5, 2)
+ ("\n\n\nDirect mech\n\n\n", 3, 5, 2)
 )

 #admonition(type:"decision")[
   In conclusion, our proposed redesign will focus on improving the mogo clamp, improve stability by shifting down weight and trimming off excess weight and will put a special focus on improving the intake via tuning.
-In terms of wall stakes mechs between a direct mech and the already established lady brown, as a team we believe that the direct mech has a lot of potential and since we have enough time to work with it and fully figure it out.
-An additional bonus is that is a lot more compact than 18522R's design.
-However, we know that the lady brown works and is a safe fallback.
+In terms of wall stakes mechs between a direct mech and the already established two bar mech, as a team we believe that the direct mech has a lot of potential and since we have enough time to work with it and fully figure it out.
+An additional bonus is that is a lot more compact than existing two bars.
+However, we know that two bar mechs are a consistent and safe fallback.
 ]